-The way you breathe throughout the day can impact your pelvic floor: Rorabeck says you can stretch it with deep belly breathing.
+The way you breathe throughout the day can impact your pelvic floor: Dr. Rorabeck says you can stretch this muscle group with deep belly breathing.

 “Instead of adopting a short, upper-chest breathing pattern, you will want to try a deep, belly-breathing pattern like what is commonly practiced in yoga,” she says.
 "The easiest way to learn is to begin by lying on your back with one hand on your belly and one on your chest.
 The goal is to have your belly hand move more than your chest hand, indicating that you are breathing deep into your belly.”

 This works because of how closely related the belly and pelvic floor muscles are.
 “When you inhale, your diaphragm pulls down, your belly rises up so that your abdominal muscles and your pelvic floor muscles lengthen,” Dr. Rorabeck explains.
 “You may not feel anything in your pelvic floor at first, but that’s okay.”
 Continue anyways, eventually bringing the breath with you on the toilet.
 According to Dr. Rorabeck, it can help boost a healthier bowel movement.

 Strengthen: Use a foam roller